xeolabs/xeometry-guide/assigningTypesToObjects.md

 var typeObjects = viewer.getObjects("ifcCurtainWall");
 ```

-Making all objects tranparent except for the given types (see: [Making objects transparent](makingObjectsTransparent.md)):
+Making all objects tranparent except for the given types (see [Making objects transparent](makingObjectsTransparent.md)):
 ```javascript
 viewer.setOpacity(0.4);
 viewer.setOpacity(["IfcFlowController", "IfcFlowFitting"], 1.0);
 ```

-Fly camera to fit all objects of the given types (see: [Fitting things in view](fittingThingsInView.md)):
+Fly camera to fit all objects of the given types (see [Fitting things in view](fittingThingsInView.md)):

 ```javascript
 viewer.viewFit(["IfcFlowController", "IfcFlowFitting"], function() {